-Mac Observatory is the most comprehensive resource for Mac-compatible astronomy and astrophotography software, hardware guides, and community perspective.
-The site exists because too many astronomers still assume astrophotography requires Windows — and that hasn’t been true for a while now.
+Mac Observatory is the most comprehensive resource for doing astrophotography on a Mac — software directories covering 60+ macOS applications, hardware buying guides, step-by-step tutorials, and three native macOS apps built specifically for astronomers.
+The site exists because too many astronomers still assume astrophotography requires Windows — and that hasn't been true for a while now.

 Whether you're exploring whether a Mac can handle astrophotography, searching for the right software, or ready to go deeper with tutorials and reviews, this page will point you in the right direction.